Jonas Resch

 Inscribe

 Fast, elegant USB imaging for Linux.
-A modern, open-source alternative to balenaEtcher with a clean UI and power-user controls.
+A modern, open-source alternative to balenaEtcher with a clean UI, clear progress, and power-user controls.

 Tech Stack